baldercm/fuzzy-dangerzone/README.md

     sh target/docker/docker-start.sh

-You can access the webapp pointing your browser to
+You can access the webapp pointing your browser or REST client to

     http://localhost:8080/poc/api/sample
 (if you have no data you will only see `[]`, an empty JSON array).